TJU-DRL-LAB/AI-Optimizer/README.md

 ## transfer reinforcement learning

 ## model-based reinforcement learning
+This repo contains a unified opensource code implementation for the Model-Based Reinforcement Learning methods.
+MBRL-Lib provides implementations of popular MBRL algorithms as examples of how to use this library.
+Currently, we have implemented Dreamer, MBPO, MuZero and we plan to keep increasing this list in the future. **We present one of the most comprehensive Model-Based  library so far , which covered most mainstream algorithms in Model-Based RL area.** This repo will be constantly updated to include new researches made by TJU-DRL-Lab.

 # Contributing
 AI-Optimizer is still under development.
 More algorithms and features are going to be added and we always welcome contributions to help make AI-Optimizer better.
 Feel free to contribute.